NyerhovwoOnitcha/Containerization/README.md

 ### Deploy MySql in a container.
  We start be assembling the database layer of the tooling application.
-Pull a MySql container, configure it, and make sure it is ready to receive requests from our PHP application.
+Pull a MySql container, configure it and make sure it is ready to receive requests from our PHP application.

 #### First create a network